abatten/fruitbat/docs/source/user_guide/using_fruitbat.rst

     >>> frb = fruitbat.Frb(635.1)

-It's also possible to 'name' the FRB using the keyword :attr:`~fruitbat.Frb.name`, which can be useful when calculating redhsifts of many FRBs at once.
+It's also possible to 'name' the FRB using the keyword :attr:`~fruitbat.Frb.name`, which can be useful when calculating redshifts of many FRBs at once.

 .. code-block:: python